 Cities: Aurora, Castle Rock, Golden, Denver, Lakewood

-Kyle Hybl currently serves as President and Chief Executive Officer for El Pomar Foundation and General Counsel for The Garden City Company.
-He joined El Pomar Foundation in 2000, and served as Chief Operating Officer from 2013 – 2019.
+Kyle Hybl currently serves as President and Chief Executive Officer for El Pomar Foundation and Vice President of The Garden City Company.
 Kyle is Chairman Emeritus of the University of Colorado System, a board he served on from 2007-2018.
+Kyle currently serves as Chairman of National Cybersecurity Center, Corporate Secretary for Junior Achievement, USA and on the boards of American Council of Young Political Leaders, Employers Council and Exponential Impact.
 In 2018, Kyle was appointed as a member of the Air Force Civic Leaders Program.
-Kyle currently serves as Chairman of Police Foundation of Colorado Springs and Corporate Secretary for Junior Achievement, USA.
-He also serves on the Boards of Directors for American Council of Young Political Leaders, Broadmoor World Arena, Employers Council, Exponential Impact and National Cybersecurity Center.

 Kyle earned bachelor's and juris doctor degrees from the University of Colorado, Boulder.
 He is a former Air Force Captain and Judge Advocate.

 President and Chief Executive Officer, El Pomar Foundation

 Bob Manning is a Founder and Managing Principal of M2P Capital LLC, a Denver based private equity firm.
 He is a Trustee for the Metro Regional Council and a member of the El Pomar Investment Committee.
 Bob is also a Trustee of Colorado College and a Trustee and past Chairman of the Denver Area Council of Boy Scouts.
 He is a Director of FirstBank and Cheyenne Capital Fund.
 Bob is a graduate of Colorado College and lives in Denver.